OpenSextant/Xponents/solr/README.md

 All of the metadata and source data is channeled through this and optimized.
 The raw SQLite master is approaching 10 GB or more containing about 45 million place names.
 By contrast the resulting Solr index is about 3.0 GB with 25 million placenames.
-The optimization steps are essential to managing size and comprehensive coverage.
+The optimization steps are essential to managing size balanced with comprehensive coverage.

 ```shell script